 While remote learning cannot replace in-person learning, our overarching goal is to keep students progressing so they’re as ready as possible when we do return to in-person learning.
 Teachers will continue with new learning, but will remain focused on the most essential concepts and skills of grade level and course standards.

 We encourage families to stay connected to their student’s teachers and school during this new journey.
 A strong partnership between families and teachers is crucial to remote learning success.

 Attendance and Participation

 Teachers will look at work completion on a weekly basis, allowing families and students to complete assignments throughout the day and week at times that work best for them.
 Instead of on a daily basis, teachers will track attendance based on weekly student participation and work completion.
 Teachers will communicate when each week's assignments are due in order for a student to be counted as present..

 Individual school teachers will maintain office hours.
-Remote learning office hours are specific times during which students and/or parents can connect with educators to ask questions and access support using interactive tools such as Google Chat, Google Hangouts Meet, Gmail and Zoom.
+Remote learning office hours are specific times during which students and/or parents can connect with educators to ask questions and access support using interactive tools such as Google Chat, Google Meets, Gmail and Zoom.
 Teachers will communicate their office hours to families.